 – Dogs MUST BE ON LEASH, attached to their humans at all times on Port properties.

 – Kiteboarding is a sport that requires lots of clearance to enjoy safely.
-Spectators and other users are urged to stay far away from kiteboarding areas.
+Spectators and other users are urged to stay upwind and far away from kiteboarding launch and land areas.

-– Campfires and bonfires are not allowed on any Port property, and regional fire and weather services are warning of significant fire spread danger this weekend.
+– Campfires and bonfires are not allowed on any Port property.

 – Underwater hazards exist at the Nichols Basin sea wall and the pilings along the waterfront.
 No jumping or diving from the sea wall or the pilings is allowed.